 As if they held secrets none can decipher.
 They do

-After Uxmal and Chechen Itza, I was eager to explore more ancient ruins.
-When the time came for Guatemala, I didn’t hesitate to plan a trip to the Tikal temples.
+After Uxmal and Chechen Itza, I was eager to explore more ancient temples.
+When the time came for Guatemala, I didn’t hesitate to plan a trip to the Mayan temple.

 Here are a few extra things to make your trip around Tikal National Park easier!